Jessy is the proud mom of four daughters (ages six, five, two and one). Read on to find out how she deals with an all-female cast at home.

 Who influences your parenting style?

-My legendary, kind-hearted and generous mother influences my parenting style to a great extends.
+My legendary, kind-hearted and generous mother influences my parenting style to a great extent.
 She is an illiterate, she doesn't recognise letters, and she only knows digits.
 Since young, she has never put any pressure on me or my siblings when it comes to academic.
 In fact, she didn't even know what school I was attending in Singapore, whether I failed or passed my exam, and whether I was promoted or retained.
 I remembered when I was in my primary school, she always told me to take my allowance from the drawer in the morning.
 This protocol continued throughout my schooling period.
 Somehow, she had indirectly instilled responsibility in all her children.
 She had given me utmost trust in money, taking care of my siblings, choosing my husband and so on.
 She often encourages us to have more babies and worry less about finances as the almighty will take care of it.
 In Chinese, this is called “天生天養”.

 Personally, my hubby and I seldom worry about our children, whether it's academic or physical growth.
 We consciously remind ourselves to put their happiness on the front line and ensure they have a happy childhood.
 Academic is not everything.
 Robert Kiyosaki said: “Every child is a genius in his/her own way.”
 I totally agree.
 Trial and error, failure and success are all part of basic learning in life.
 I feel that I am a very lenient and easy-go-lucky mommy, but the lesser I worry, the happier the whole family will be. 🙂

 How do you develop close relationships with your children?